freedomofpress/securedrop-builder/README.md

 **Note:** either run `make install-deps` each time you start your debian packaging AppVM, or make sure that you install them into the template for your debian packaging AppVM.

+The install target will configure [git-lfs](https://git-lfs.github.com/), used for storing binary wheel files.

 ## Updating Python wheels

 Maintainers of `securedrop-client` and `securedrop-proxy` must ensure that